line-em/book-blog-ts/src/content/books/2024/04_Slow_Time_Between_The_Stars.md

 ---
-title: 'Slow Time Between The Stars'
+title: "Slow Time Between The Stars"
-author: 'John Scalzi'
+author: "John Scalzi"
-year: '2024'
+year: "2024"
-month: 'February'
+month: "February"
 score: 3.75
-image: './images/slowtime.jpg'
+image: "./images/slowtime.jpg"
-genre: ['Science Fiction', 'Short Story', 'Novella', 'AI', 'Space']
+genre: ["Science Fiction", "Short Story", "Novella", "AI", "Space"]
 ---

 > There was no hurry.
 For me, now, there would never be any hurry.
 I was now on slow time,